azuyalabs/waqi/README.md

 ## Usage

-Start with including the Composer `autoload` file in your project:
+Start by including the Composer `autoload` file in your project:

 ```php
 <?php